settlemint/certimint-validate/README.md

-# A toolkit to independently verify CertiMint seals.
+# A toolkit to independently verify CertiMint seals

 This npm package allows you to independently verify a CertiMint blockchain seal.